embedded-graphics/tinybmp/README.md

 assert_eq!(pixel, Some(Rgb888::WHITE));
 ```

+Note that you currently cannot access invidual pixels when working with RLE4
+or RLE8 compressed indexed bitmaps.
+With these formats the `pixel()`
+function will always return `None`.

 ### Accessing the raw image data

 For most applications the higher level access provided by [`Bmp`] is sufficient.
 But in case